-As cybercrime proliferates, we help law enforcement investigators process digital evidence by providing skills, methodologies, and tools.
+As cybercrime proliferates, CERT researchers help law enforcement investigators process digital evidence by providing skills, methodologies, and tools.
 We also create and offer courses that help them advance their digital analysis skills.

 The Challenge of Learning at the Pace of Cybercrime

 Malicious cyber activity continues to grow in size and sophistication.
 Law enforcement is not always able to keep up with such advances.
 Our work with agents who analyze digital assets typically focuses on gap areas where investigators may have less experience than we do.

 Our Solution: Tools and Training

 Our digital investigation methodology is rooted in the “3 Ts”: tools, training, and techniques.
 We develop tools where there are gap areas.
 We develop techniques for mining information from computer systems.
 We deliver these tools and techniques to the people who need them through training.

 We provide law enforcement with tools and techniques for processing digital evidence.
 Our nimble team has the expertise to figure out almost anything quickly.
 If enforcement agents come across a piece of evidence, for example, in gear they’ve never seen before, we can acquire that type of gear, dismantle it, learn how to extract the evidence, and turn over the tool and techniques we develop so that they can proceed.

 The Appliance for Digital Investigation and Analysis (ADIA)